 The Initial Cause of the Pain!

-We have a family allotment where we grow fruit and vegetables and in early March I spent three days in a row digging the veg area by hand for several hours each day and after the third day, I had pain in the buttock on right side and some pain behind the knee and calf muscle.
+We have a family allotment where we grow fruit and vegetables and in early March I spent three days in a row digging the veg area by hand for several hours each day. after the third day, I had pain in the buttock on the right side and some pain behind the knee and calf muscle.

 As I have had lower back pain problems in the past due to an old injury, I thought it was the same as before and took paracetamol which numbed the pain for a while, but I started to get very sharp pains and numbness down my leg to my foot when moving from sitting or lying down to standing which felt like electric shocks running down the leg.

-The recommend treatment was to see a physiotherapist, chiropractor or osteopath but as the country was locked down due to the Covid 19 pandemic, I was not able to get any professional help.
+The recommended treatment was to see a physiotherapist, chiropractor or osteopath but as the country was locked down due to the Covid 19 pandemic, I was not able to get any professional help.